Title

 (5) Prescriptive design decisions.

 Section 2.
-That this ordinance shall take effect 30 days after its passage and publication.
+That this ordinance shall take effect January 2, 2026.

 Statement of Purpose